WilsonOh/mymusiclist/README.md

 ## Todo

-- [ ] Do up skeleton of the website
+- [ ] Complete the update profile modal using firebase updateEmail, updatePassword and updateProfile (for the display name)